PhuCG/step_records/step_counter_prd.md

 ### FR-001: Continuous Step Counting
 **Priority:** CRITICAL
-**Description:** The application must count user steps continuously, 24/7
+**Description:** The application must count user steps continuously when possible using foreground service

 **Acceptance Criteria:**
-- ✅ Steps are counted when app is in foreground
+- ✅ Daily steps are counted when app is in foreground
-- ✅ Steps are counted when app is in background
+- ✅ Daily steps are counted when app is in background (via foreground service)
-- ✅ Steps are counted when app is closed/killed by user
-- ✅ Step counting resumes after phone reboot
+- ✅ Daily step counting resumes after phone reboot (if service auto-starts)
+- ✅ Daily step count resets at midnight (00:00)
 - ✅ Step count accuracy within ±5% of system pedometer
+- ✅ UI updates reactively when step count changes
+- ⚠️ Service may stop when app is force-killed by user (OS limitation)

 **Implementation:**
 - Use `flutter_foreground_task` to maintain persistent service
-- Use `pedometer_2` for step detection via Sensors API
+- Use `pedometer_2` with `stepCountStreamFrom()` for daily step tracking
+- Use `isar_community` for reactive database updates
 - Configure service with `autoRunOnBoot: true`
+- Implement daily reset logic at midnight

 ---